yahyazeka/data-public/Development of prediction models for antenatal care attendance in North Shewa Zone, Ethiopia/README.md

 # README
 This directory contains analysis code for the paper entitled **Development of prediction models for antenatal care attendance in North Shewa Zone, Ethiopia**.
 All models were trained to predict risk of failure to attend antenatal care.
 Analysis code is in .R format.

+Data to run the code are not publicly available.
+Data are only available upon reasonable request to the authors.
+Data use is governed by the Birhan Data Access Committee (DAC) and follows Birhan’s data sharing policy.
+All researchers who wish to access Birhan data can complete a Birhan data request form and submit it for decision by the Birhan DAC.
+Datasets will only be provided with deidentified data to maintain confidentiality of study participants.

 ### Study abstract:
 **Background.** In low-resource settings, coverage of at least four antenatal care (ANC) visits remains low.
 As a first step towards enhancing ANC attendance, this study aims to develop a series of predictive models to identify women who are at high risk of failing to attend ANC in a rural setting in Ethiopia.